xyonix/vannot/README.md

 * `app: Object`: _(optional)_ Customization options for the browser application.
   * `title: String`: _(optional)_ Sets the window/tab title.
   * `favicon: String[URL]`: _(optional)_ Sets the favicon source URL.
+  * `instance: Object`: _(optional)_ Customization options for instance grouping
+    * `classMode: String = (freeform|preset|none)`: Sets the instance class mode:
+      * `freeform`: A combobox is given to set the instance class.
+Will suggest autocomplete from the corpus of extant instanceClasses, both user-generated and predefined in the data (see `instanceClasses` above).
+      * `preset`: A dropdown is given to set the instance class.
+Only the options preset in `instanceClasses` are available.
+      * `none`: Instance class selection is entirely disabled.
+Instance grouping is still available.
 * `saveUrl: String[URL]`: The path that an updated version of this data structure will be `POST`ed back to when the user clicks on Save.
 Please see the following section for details about this save request.

 Any data specified outside these reserved keys will be preserved by Vannot through save/load cycles without modification.
 However, as more features added and more keys will be used, we recommend the use of the `custom`, `user`, and `meta` top-level keys, which we will always reserve and avoid for this purpose.